uGcinikhaya/alx-low_level_programming/0x10-variadic_functions/README.md

 A function that returns the sum of all its paramters.
 A function that prints numbers, followed by a new line.
+A function that prints strings, followed by a new line.